vincentt-cmd/Active-Directory-Lab/part1.md

 - Kali Linux Client: Linux distribution used for penetration testing.
 Used to test the security of the network and systems.

 - Switch: Connects all servers and client machines on the same local network.
-Facilitates communication between devices within the network, but does not route data outside of the network.
+Facilitates communication between devices within the network.
 - Router: Connects the local network to the external internet, enabling the ability to download updates, access external sites, etcetera.
 Allows configuration of port forwarding and other network security settings.

 ---